 - Fragility – easy to break (many incidents) but not easy to repair.

-- When their gas-cells were filled with hydrogen, a recipe for disaster – “Oh, the humanity!”
+- When their gas-cells were filled with H2, a recipe for disaster – “Oh, the humanity!”

-On the other hand, more forgiving smaller non-rigid types were found to be effective and reliable in both world wars shepherding ship convoys against submarine attacks.
-They also found some uses for commercial purposes (like Goodyear’s promotional airships fleet).
+On the other hand, more forgiving smaller non-rigid types with mainly H2 filling their aerostats (flexible envelopes stiffened by internal pressure using Meusnier’s method) were found to be effective and reliable in both world wars shepherding ship convoys against submarine attacks.
+They also found uses for commercial purposes (like Goodyear’s promotional airships’ fleet).

-When airships reappeared in the 1970/80s it then was with people who had interest and perhaps knowledge from history books but, and except for balloon flight, little actual know-how from experience of airships.
-The rebirth also was in an age with new materials and systems (helping somewhat) but then with severe established aircraft regulations to contend with (impeding progress).
+When airships reappeared in the 1970/80s it then was with people who had interest and perhaps knowledge from history books but, except for balloon flight, little airship knowhow.
+The rebirth also was in an age with new materials and systems (helping) but then with established aircraft regulators without airship experience to contend with (impeding progress).

-Today the industry is back on its heels (evident from the near zero number of manned airships in service) needing better ways to follow, where more of the same is unlikely to succeed.
-We believe it needs new steady ways to break the cycle and overcome the shortcomings!
-We thus still believe that airships with their natural long endurance/range capability offering “a direct, swift and easy floatage from any one point to every other on the face of the globe” are needed due to being the only viable way for some purposes, which we plan to enable, such as:
+LSL considers that airships with their natural long endurance/range capability offering “a direct, swift and easy floatage from any one point to every other on the face of the globe” (Sir George Cayley, when writing about Aerial Navigation before airships had flown) are needed from being the only viable way for some purposes, which we plan to develop, such as:

-- Aerial cranes for loads more than helicopters will ever manage
+- Aerial-cranes for loads more than helicopters manage

-- Aerial platforms that remain reliably aloft for exceptionally long periods
+- Aerial-platforms able to remain aloft over exceptionally long periods

-- Cost effective LTA-rovers (manned &/or unmanned) for patrol anywhere
+- Rovers (manned &/or unmanned) for patrol anywhere

-He thus recognised need for change and, from seeing models flying that were able to develop more aerodynamic lift over their aerostats than conventional forms plus consideration of hover-craft skirts that could work in reverse (like limpets), thought he had solutions, then introducing what were called hybrid airships.
+He thus recognised need for change.
+From seeing models flying with wide-bodied aerostats able to develop more aerodynamic lift than conventional circular section forms together with hovercraft skirts able to also work in reverse (like limpets), thought he had solutions – so then introduced what were called hybrid airships (see definitions).

 Unfortunately, what’s evident from the various versions promoted since he died is that:

-- They increase complexity – more things to solve (manufacture, stability, control, ground-handling) costing a lot more.
+- They increase complexity – more things to solve (manufacture, stability, control, further ground-handling issues…) costing more.

-- The technology is immature – likely to take a long time before their limitations are understood.
+- The technology is immature – likely to take a long time to debug and determine limitations needed.

 - They’re being marketed for unsuitable purposes – not ideal for aerial-crane duties, as they must face the wind, still suffer from broadside load effects difficult to manage, and need aerodynamic lift to remain airborne (not effective without airspeed – when hovering).